Azure/Enterprise-Scale/docs/reference/wingtip/README.md

 The Management Group structure implemented with Enterprise-Scale is as follows:
 * Top-level Management Group (directly under the tenant root group) is created with a prefix provided by the organization, which purposely will avoid the usage of the root group to allow organizations to move existing Azure subscriptions into the hierarchy, and also enables future scenarios.
 This Management Group is parent to all the other Management Groups created by Enterprise-Scale
 * Platform: This Management Group contains all the platform child Management Groups, such as Management, Connectivity, and Identity.
 Common Azure Policies for the entire platform is assigned at this level
-* Management: This Management Group contains the dedicated subscription for management, monitoring, and security, which will host Azure Log Analytics, Azure Automation, and Azure Sentinel.
+* Management: This Management Group contains the dedicated subscription for management, monitoring, and security, which will host Azure Log Analytics, Azure Automation.
 Specific Azure policies are assigned to harden and manage the resources in the management subscription.
 * Landing Zones: This is the parent Management Group for all the landing zone subscriptions and will have workload agnostic Azure Policies assigned to ensure workloads are secure and compliant.
 * Online: This is the dedicated Management Group for Online landing zones, meaning workloads that may require direct inbound/outbound connectivity.
 * Sandboxes: This is the dedicated Management Group for subscriptions that will solely be used for testing and exploration by an organization’s application teams.
 These subscriptions will be securely disconnected from the Corp and Online landing zones.